OpenFreeEnergy/ExampleNotebooks/rbfe_tutorial/cli_tutorial.md

     with the `-o network_setup` option.
 - Instruct `openfe` to only run one repeat of the alchemical simulation per `quickrun` call using `--n-protocol-repeats=1`.
-  **Note:** `openfe`'s default behaviour is that it needs three repeats to calculate the uncertainty (i.e. standard deviation) in an estimate.
-By setting `--n-protocol-repeats` to 1, you must execute the transformation a minimum of 3 times.
+  **Note:** `openfe`'s default behaviour is to use three repeats to calculate the uncertainty (i.e. standard deviation) in an estimate.
+When setting `--n-protocol-repeats=1`, you must execute the transformation multiple times - at minimum 2, but best practie is 3 independent repeats.

 Planning the campaign may take some time due to the complex series of tasks involved: